linuxdeepin/deepin-diskmanager/application/assets/deepin-diskmanager/disk-manager/en_US/disk-manager.md

 **Check Partition Table Error**

 1. On the Disk Utility interface, select a disk.
-Right-click it and select **Health Management** > **Check partition table error**.
+Right-click it and select **Health management** > **Check partition table error**.
-2. If there is no error in the partition table, a **No errors found in the partition table** prompt will pop up; if an error is found in the partition table, an **Errors in the partition table** report will pop up.
+2. If there is no error in the partition table, a "No errors found in the partition table" prompt will pop up; if an error is found in the partition table, an "Errors in the partition table" report will pop up.

 **Verify/Repair Bad Sectors**

-Bad sectors may occur commonly in disks, which need to be verified and repaired periodically.
+Bad sectors may exist in disks, which should be verified and repaired periodically.

 1. On the Disk Utility interface, right-click a disk and select **Health management** > **Verify or repair bad sectors**.